lad-sapienza/BraDypUS/bdus-docs/usage/crud.md

 At this point there are several ways in which you can have access to read your records:

 - You can read your records by double clicking on one of them in the preview table
-- You can read your records by selecting the one you are interested in and then clicking the eye icon (**read**) in the icon menu at the top left
+- You can read your records by selecting the one you are interested in and then clicking the eye icon (**Read**) in the icon menu at the top left of the screen

    ![screenshot](../../images/usage/read_record.png "Read")

-- You can search for the record you are interested in using the **search toolbar** at the top right of the screen and then you can use on of the two methods described above to view it
+- You can search for the record you are interested in using the **Search toolbar** at the top right of the screen and then you can use on of the two methods described above to view it

    ![screenshot](../../images/usage/search_by_name.png "Search by name")